ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     - Explanation
     - Action plan
     - Timeline
+  * - Anemia prevalence underestimated
+    - Could be due to non-stratification of anemia person time by pregnancy state?
+Could be because the hemoglobin key indices look weird?
+    - RT to add stratification and fix hemoglobin artifact keys and run again
+    - For 11.1
+  * - Pregnancy outcome observer recording every timestep rather than once per sim
+    - Known issue
+    - Engineers to update observer accordingly.
+In the meantime, RT can add pregnancy outcome stratification to pregnancy transition observer to verify that relative pregnancy outcome counts are as expected with 2021 data.
+    - ASAP/11.1
   * - Zero values for 50-55 year old age group
     - Vivarium inputs fills maternal disorders deaths and maternal hemorrhage incidence with zeros due to :code:`age_end` parameter in :code:`gbd_mapping`, despite raw GBD estimates for these parameters being non-zero for this age group
     - Acceptable limitation given very low pregnancy incidence in this age group